On average, homeowners can expect to pay between 8 and 20 cents per square foot for hydroseeding, or $3,485 to $8,712 per acre.

 If you would like to avoid these additional fees, consider resloping your lawn.
 Homeowners typically spend between $100 and $3,400 on professional land grading, depending on how much work the land needs.

-Hydroseeding is an excellent option for homeowners who want to save on costs and enjoy a new lawn sooner rather than later.
+Choosing to hydroseed your lawn is a wise decision for homeowners looking to save money while still achieving a beautiful lawn quickly.
 But what else might your lawn need for you to enjoy it a little more?

 Hiring a pro to mow the lawn will take that chore off your plate, or maybe paying for leaf removal will keep your lawn looking green through autumn.
 Adding mulch to your yard’s flower beds will also help that green carpet — and the flowers’ colorful blooms — pop.